 SI-familiarity and individual citizens’ involvement correlate moderately positive (rho ≈ 0.4, p-value < 0.05; see Figure 11).
 Although, this is not a particularly strong correlation, it indicates higher chances of involvement of the individual citizens in the projects of the researchers with high familiarity with SI.

-Transdisciplinary approaches are often applied to capitalize on the ability of non-academic actors to address a previously unknown or only partially explored issue.
+Transdisciplinary approaches are often applied to capitalise on the ability of non-academic actors to address a previously unknown or only partially explored issue.
 The nature of involvement is an important indicator about what kind of a role transdisciplinary participants played.
 [H] We are expecting, with further levels of involvement higher levels of addressing a previously unknown (or only partially explored) issue (for a detailed exploration of the variable, see Section Outcome Orientation)